Nostril Piercing: Cost, Pain Level, Healing, Aftercare, And Jewelry

 2. After complete healing, you may go for materials of your choice like 14K gold, silver, platinum, etc. However, if you have any metal allergies, it is better to stick to titanium or niobium.

-3. Standard piercing is done with an 18 gauge (1.0mm) stud, however, consult an experienced piercer for recommending proper gauze size depending on your nose thickness and other factors.
+3. Standard piercing is done with an 18 gauge (1.0mm) stud, however, consult an experienced piercer who can refer to a piercing gauge chart to recommend the proper gauze size depending on your nose thickness and other factors.

 4. Although 6mm to 8mm is the common length of studs, allow a professional piercer to recommend a size so that it fits snugly and does not pinch your nostril.